Amendium/Vagrantfile/README.md

 ## Instructions

-This script is written to run only in Debian environment.
+1.This script is written to run only in Debian environment.
 Running it in any other environment would result in error.
+2. chmod +x creation and change the permission of the file before using
+3. ./creation

 ### Prerequisites